bajrangCoder/acode-plugin-template/readme.md

 # AcodePlugin
 > Note: Official Acode plugin template returns many errors.
 This template is fully updated for termux.

-> For typescript version of thid template check out this: https://github.com/bajrangCoder/acode-plugin-template/tree/main-ts
+> For typescript version of this template check out this: https://github.com/bajrangCoder/acode-plugin-template/tree/main-ts

 For Detailed Documentation -> https://acode.foxdebug.com/plugin-docs